 Bus from Stansted to London

 The National Express Bus is the cheapest way to go from Stansted to London but it will also take the most time.
-They offer coach service (check routes here) to 22 stations in central London every 15-30 minutes, 24 hours a day, seven days a week.
+There is coach service (check routes here) to 22 stations in central London every 15-30 minutes, 24 hours a day, seven days a week.
 It’s convenient that you can take the bus to some stations on the western side of central London like Victoria and Paddington without having to transfer to the Tube.

 Depending on where you want to go in London (and the traffic conditions), the journey could take anywhere from 50 minutes to two hours.
 The buses are comfortable with leather reclining seats, air-conditioning, and bathrooms.
 You are allowed to take two medium suitcases (under 20KG) and one piece of hand luggage per person.
 More baggage can be added for an additional fee.